 Direction and control of emergency management functions for San Juan County is the responsibility of the San Juan County - Friday Harbor EMC, comprising the Administrators of Friday Harbor and San Juan County.
 The EMC has delegated this responsibility, with oversight measures, to the Director of the DEM.
 DEM is responsible for the direction and control of emergency management activities throughout the County, including the Town of Friday Harbor.
 The Director of Emergency Management is "subject to the direction and control of" the EMC regarding disaster-related decisions concerning priorities and disaster response policy (RCW 38.52.070).

-Suggested Operating Guidelines (SOGs) will be developed to provide for the incremental activation of this plan based on the type of hazard, location, and scope.
 The EOC may be activated based on the needs of the situation.
 Incident Command may transition from the field to the EOC as the scope of the incident broadens.

 5.2 Policies